-The second phase of the COVID-19 vaccination program is expected to start in April.
+The second phase of the COVID-19 vaccination program is expected to start soon.
 However, this depends on vaccine availability and access to staff and resources.
 NCN Health will work with GV Health to get this information out to the community when it becomes available.

 Will kids be vaccinated?